melktr/MCA-2022/README.md

 * QUESTION 3

-Describe the current manifestations of data relating to your selected theme, discussing how i:
+Describe the current manifestations of data relating to your selected theme, discussing how:

-* 3A
+mdSmartArrows = require('markdown-it-smartarrows'); 3A

 It is presently curated (collected and gathered)?

-* 3B
+mdSmartArrows = require('markdown-it-smartarrows'); 3B

 How it is presented, described, and analysed?